habui2208/personal-website/content/authors/admin/_index.md

 My name is Dat Nguyen and I am currently a Master's student, studying Data Science at the University of Pennsylvania.

-Prior to joinning Penn, I worked at Deloitte Advisory as a business analytics senior consultant.
+Prior to joinning Penn, I worked at Deloitte Advisory as a business analytics (BI) senior consultant.
 I've spent the past 5 years working with data and perform strategic financial impact analyses to help clients in various industries improve their performances and drive revenues.

 I have recently completed two internships.
 In the winter of 2021, I interned at NBCUniversal as a data scientist, working on a graph-based recommender system.
 Recently, I finished my second internship with NVIDIA for their Geforce NOW - cloud gaming team.